moodle-an-hochschulen/moodle-theme_boost_union/README.md

 ###### Footer

-With these settings, you can show where to show or whether to suppress the footer (circle containing the question mark) button.
+With these settings, you can control whether to show or to suppress the footer (circle containing the question mark) button at the bottom of the page.

 #### Tab "Static pages"